GTFreeFlyer/My_DCS_Scripts/README.md

 Creates a laser from any object to another object, stationary or moving.

 ### GTFreeFlyersUCIDGrabber:
 This script grabs the UCID of players when they change slots or when they kill another player and logs it.
+Useful if you need to ban someone from your server.
+So, even if they change their MP session name, the ban would still be in effect.

 ### Nuke by GTFreeflyer:
 This will create an explosion at a specific coordinate.
 You can tune the size of the explosion.